-The data-store (PROCESS\BFFR) in the generic structure may be interpreted either as a data repository or as an "internal bus."
+The data-store (PROCESS\BFFR) in the generic structure might be interpreted either as a data repository or as an "internal bus."
 In the latter case the communication between the functions connected to the "internal bus" should be modeled as outlined in Modeling Bus Communication.

 At this stage it is not necessary to define elements of the internal information flows.
-Instead, it is recommended to define them when the system behavior is captured (typically starting at hierarchy level 2).
+Instead, you can define them when the system behavior is captured (typically starting at hierarchy level 2).